variantstudios/autospacolorado.com/_services/clear-bra.md

       - option:
         price:
 search_engine_optimization:
-  page_title: "Clear Bra/PPF"
+  page_title: Clear Bra/PPF
+  page_description: >-
-  page_description: "Do you find rock chips to be annoying?
+    Clear bra (paint protection film) prevents rock chips and scratches.
+Do you find rock chips to be annoying?
 Did you know it only takes 1 drive down the highway in Colorado to get rock chips on the front fascia of your car?
-We have the perfect solution for you."
+We have the perfect solution for you. #1 clear bra shop in Greeley, Colorado
   facebook_image_path: /assets/images/greeley-autospa-facebook-1200x630.png
 _comments:
   page_title: This is the title that's specifically for Search Engine Optimization.
   page_description: >-
     This is the page description that is shown below the page title in the search engine results.
+  facebook_image_path: >-
-  facebook_image_path: Use images that are at least 1200 x 630px for best results or a minimum of at least 600 x 315px.
+    Use images that are at least 1200 x 630px for best results or a minimum of at least 600 x 315px.
 ---

 Do you find rock chips to be annoying?
 Did you know it only takes 1 drive down the highway in Colorado to get rock chips on the front fascia of your car?
 We have the perfect solution for you, a clear plastic film that is virtually invisible and will resist rock chipping on your vehicles paint.
+Clear bra is about 90% effective, obviously a sharp or &nbsp;large objecting hitting your vehicle at high speeds can possibly tear through the material.&nbsp;

 This film is commonly know as clear bra or PPF(paint protection film).
-This product is self healing (scratches begin to disappear with heat due to the reversible polymers in the material), comes with a warranty and will pay for itself in the long run by preserving your factory paint, therefore resulting in a higher resale value on your car.
-We offer a number of brand options such as; Xpel, Suntek and Llumar.
+This product is self healing (scratches begin to disappear with heat due to the reversible polymers in the material).
+The self heal top coating is rough .5mil thick, so any scratches past that depth will not be able to fully heal.
+Our PPF comes with a warranty and will pay for itself in the long run by preserving your factory paint, therefore resulting in a higher resale value on your car.
+We offer a number of brand options such as; Xpel, Suntek, Llumar and 3M.

 Most of our PPF installs are computer cut, however there is a rare occasion when our technician may have to do a custom cut install.
 Custom install you say?
 No worries there, our clear bra technician has over 10 years experience and can do a custom cut without scoring/cutting into your clear coat.